 Has progress toward defined criteria been achieved?
 Yes.
 Moose population and harvest have increased compared to precontrol.

 Has achievement of success criteria occurred?
-Population objectives have been achieved, but harvest objectives have not been achieved.
+Population objective has been achieved, but harvest objective has not been achieved.

 Recommendation for IM program: Continue program